Ok. It’s official now: I’m hooked. I have been watching “Games of Thrones”

-I few months ago, while I was attending a translation conference in Dubrovnik, Croatia, I arrived at an ancient fortress overlooking a beautiful bay.
+A few months ago, while I was attending Elia translation conference in Dubrovnik, Croatia, I arrived at an ancient fortress overlooking a beautiful bay.
 The site was packed with people and many tourists were taking their pictures with the fortress in the background with enthusiasm that went beyond what one might expect on a visit to a “regular” tourist site.

 “You don’t understand”, the visitors explained, “this bay was used in the shootings of the Battle of Blackwater Bay”.
 What the hell were they talking about?
 I asked myself.
 I knew that a parallel universe called “Game of Thrones” existed, but I never imagined that I too would be sucked into it, and with such intensity.

 It was not simple.
 My son Tom and my husband Ronnie had already finished watching the series and know almost every twist and turn in the convoluted plots that make up this monumental creation.
-Tom is now on his post army backpacking trip to New Zealand, but Ronnie lurks around the house and occasionally glimpses at the screen with a sly smile on his face, as if to say: Oh, you have no idea what fate has in store for Jaimie Lannister in the next episode… No spoilers, Ronnie, or you shall suffer the consequences!
+Ronnie lurks around the house and occasionally glimpses at the screen with a sly smile on his face, as if to say: Oh, you have no idea what fate has in store for Jaimie Lannister in the next episode… No spoilers, Ronnie, or you shall suffer the consequences!

 And like the metaphorical winter that is a constant threat over the characters cavorting across the screen while chopping each other’s limbs off, I too dropped into the couch with my full weight, unable to tear myself away from the musings of diminutive Tyrion, the piercing gaze of John Snow, the uncompromising relentlessness of Arya Stark, the sadistic pranks of Joffrey, the scheming of Petyr Baelish, and the venomous evil dripping out of every word emerging from Cersei’s mouth.
 Just like everyone else, my heart too was taken by the silvery haired, warrior spirited heroine Daenerys Targaryen, known also by her royal title – Khaleesi.

-What mostly drew my heart to Khaleesi, aside from being a powerful and determined woman in a world of violent and chauvinist men, is her impressive mastery of non-English languages.
+What also drew my heart to Khaleesi, aside from being a powerful and determined woman in a world of violent and chauvinist men, is her impressive mastery of non-English languages.

 Khaleesi, who was forcibly married off to the King of the Dothraki – a nation of ferocious steppe warriors, speaks their tongue fluently after only an episode and a half, including profanities and slang.
 Later, we, the viewers, are astounded to discover that Khaleesi also speaks fluent Valyrian – an ancient language that is spoken only in a few backward regions of the kingdom.